veselink1/js-intro/INTRODUCTION.md

 An unmatched resource for HTML, CSS and JavaScript is [MDN - the Mozilla Developer Network website](https://developer.mozilla.org/en-US/).
 Another popular, although not so thorough and often not very precise in the definitions and explanations of stuff is [W3Schools](https://www.w3schools.com/).

-In particular, take a look at the following:
+In particular, it is important to take a look at the following:
 - [JavaScript Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)
 - [JavaScript Functions](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions)
 - [JavaScript Events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)

+A good idea is to always make sure to lookup any unknown language constructs or built-ins on [MDN](https://developer.mozilla.org/en-US/).

+For example to see all 260 methods and properties of the `document` object, [click here](https://developer.mozilla.org/en-US/docs/Web/API/Document).
+That is of course not possible for any person to go through at once.
+That is why I would recommend carefully reading through the summary of the page and then finding some examples on the internet of how to use it.